PTSolns/PTSolns-cli/docs/CONTRIBUTING.md

 ```

 The project uses Go modules so dependencies will be downloaded automatically.
 At the end of the build, you should find
-an `arduino-cli` executable in the same folder.
+an `ptsolns-cli` executable in the same folder.

 ### Running the tests